-The role works alongside six Programme Managers (each aligned to an IT Board), as well as with key University officers across central divisions and key stakeholders in academic areas, including colleges, helping to inform business cases, identify risks, and providing visibility of the change landscape across the University so that informed decisions on priorities for investment can be made.
+The role works alongside six Programme Managers (each aligned to an IT Board), as well as with key University officers across central divisions and key stakeholders in academic areas, including colleges, helping to inform business cases, identify risks and provide visibility of the change landscape across the University so that informed decisions on priorities for investment can be made.

 A key part of this role will be to develop a business change framework and promote its importance within IT Services and senior members of the University, including programme sponsors and other stakeholders in order to increase the IT-enabled business change capability across the collegiate University.